 These giant cells form when numerous immune cells fuse together.
 These immune cells are a type of white blood cell.

-Giant cells also play a role in tuberculosis (TB), leprosy, some fungal infections, and other conditions.
+Giant cells also play a role in tuberculosis (TB), Hansen’s disease (leprosy), some fungal infections, and other conditions.

 Why some people develop temporal arteritis is not fully understood.
 It is also unclear why some groups are more at risk than others.

 Age is a risk factor.
 The average age at which GCA starts is 70 years.

 - geographical location

 - having other health conditions related to vasculitis or inflammation

 GCA and polymyalgia rheumatica

 Polymyalgia rheumatica (PMR) is a form of inflammation

 Like GCA, it is also more common in people aged over 55 years and affects more women than men.